FREQUENTLY ASKED QUESTIONS

 A. If you have or your child has any signs or symptoms of hemophilia A or hemophilia B, see a health care provider immediately.
 Your health care provider will perform a physical examination, take a family history, and, if hemophilia is suspected, order blood tests to confirm a diagnosis.
 These tests measure how long the blood takes to clot and whether clotting factors in the blood are low or absent.

 Q. What are plasma-derived clotting factor products?

 A. Plasma-derived clotting factor products are produced using donated human blood.
 To make these products, the plasma is processed to separate the desired clotting factors.
-Plasma-derived clotting factor products have been proven to effectively control bleeding in people with hemophilia.

 Q. What is a recombinant clotting factor product?

 A. Recombinant clotting factor products are produced using recombinant DNA technology, a technique used to create clotting factor proteins in a laboratory instead of from human materials.
 In the case of hemophilia, the genes that code for the production of factor VIII and factor IX are isolated and transferred to host cells.
 The host cells then produce large amounts of the desired clotting factor, which is put through multiple purification steps before being packaged for use.

 Q. What can a person with hemophilia do to try to stay healthy?